PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/general_image_recognition.en.md

 After completing the fine-tuning training with your private dataset, you will obtain a local model weight file.

-If you need to use the fine-tuned model weights, simply modify the production line configuration file by replacing the local path of the fine-tuned model weights in the corresponding position in the configuration file:
+If you need to use the fine-tuned model weights, simply modify the pipeline configuration file by replacing the local path of the fine-tuned model weights in the corresponding position in the configuration file:

 ```yaml